cefnoram/siger/sop-10.rst

    :align: center
    :figclass: align-center

-   Table: The following fields are a requirement for all work orders.
+   Table: The above fields are a requirement for all work orders.
 Left mouse click the above image for larger view.

 .. figure:: image/siger-tab-07_001.jpg